Arshan10744/Arshan10744/README.md

 # 💫 About Me:
-🔭 I’m currently working on backend development of Healthcare & SAAS applications 👯 I’m looking to collaborate on scalable and high-performance backend solutions, API development, and database optimization.
+🔭 I’m currently working on backend development of Healthcare & SAAS applications.<br>
+👯 I’m looking to collaborate on scalable and high-performance backend solutions, API development, and database optimization.<br>
-🤝 I’m looking for help with advanced AI integrations and automation workflow.
+🤝 I’m looking for help with advanced AI integrations and automation workflow.<br>
-🌱 I’m currently learning LLMs, Docker, Kubernetes and AWS.
+🌱 I’m currently learning LLMs, Docker, Kubernetes and AWS.<br>
-💬 Ask me anything about Backend Development, API architecture, database management, and optimizing Node.js applications.
+💬 Ask me anything about Backend Development, API architecture, database management, and optimizing Node.js applications.<br>
 ⚡ Fun fact is when I am not coding you will find me chasing football on the field.

 ## 🌐 Socials: